shellchocolat/mjollnir-c2.github.io/advanced-features.md

 * shellcode
 * pe

-You can use the one you want and implement one that is not listed too.
+You can use the one you want or implement one that is not listed instead.

 The **launcher name** is the name of the launcher that will be available into the **Up/download** tab.
 So you must start a **File server** first.